danwise32/enterprise-soc-sentinel-lab/README.md

 - SOC incident investigation and reporting
 - Security control implementation (MFA, Conditional Access, RBAC)
 ## Screenshots
-[Add screenshots of your Sentinel incidents, KQL results, and Entra ID config]

 ## Project Status
 In progress — lab environment being configured.
 Scenarios and detections will be added as the project develops.
 ## By Daniel Owoeye-wise